equinor/ert/docs/reference/configuration/keywords.rst

         Observe that for the updates many settings should be applied on the analysis module in question.

-.. _enkf_bootstrap:
-.. topic:: ENKF_BOOTSTRAP

-        Boolean specifying if we want to resample the Kalman gain matrix in the update step.
-The purpose is to avoid that the ensemble covariance collapses.
-When this keyword is true each ensemble member will be updated based on a Kalman gain matrix estimated from a resampling with replacement of the full ensemble.

-        In theory and in practice this has worked well when one uses a small number of ensemble members.

 .. _enkf_mode:
 .. topic:: ENKF_MODE